 We didn’t post much about Muskegon because, well, there wasn’t much to post about Muskegon.
 Mostly just rain.
 In fact, based on a sample size of 4 nights, we conclude that in Muskegon there always is a 20-knot wind, with thunder, lightening, and driving rain.
 More than 10 inches of it fell on us.
 Muskegon did teach us one valuable lesson though.
 When your boat starts listing several degrees to starboard, it’s probably because the plug is in the dinghy and the dinghy is filled with half a ton of water.
 Literally.

 We did manage to visit the local museum during a brief weather lull.
 This wasn’t just another of the ubiquitous maritime museums that litter shoreline towns.
 Nope, this one was the best yet, by far.
-The USS Silversides is a retired submarine, and the museum focused on the history of WWII in general with a special focus on submarines and submariners.
-Good stuff, although the caricature of the Japanese guy guarding the virginal nurses probably was a bit over the top.
+The USS Silversides is a retired submarine, and the museum focuses on the history of WWII in general with special attention on submarines and submariners.
+Good stuff, although the semi-racist caricature of the Japanese guy guarding the virginal nurses probably was a bit over the top for modern polite society.

 Easy 4-hour cruise down the lake, past the red lighthouse, and into Holland.
 The town in Michigan, not the country in Europe.
 Our buddy Fred was born in Holland, which explains the wooden shoes even though he grew up in East Tennessee.

 When we reached Holland, the air was crisp with the smell of fall.
 The kind of day that makes one want to toss around the old pigskin.
-Even Misty Pearl is ready.
+Even Misty Pearl is ready for football season.